 What is a Computer Adaptive Test?

-Put simply, a Computer Adaptive Test (sometimes referred to as personalised assessment) is a test which adapts to the candidate’s ability in real-time by selecting different questions from the bank in order to provide a more accurate measure of their ability level on a common scale.
+Put simply, a Computer Adaptive Test (sometimes referred to as personalised assessment) is an online test which adapts to the candidate’s ability in real-time by selecting different questions from the bank in order to provide a more accurate measure of their ability level on a common scale.

 What is a Computer Adaptive Test like for a candidate?